How many clothes do you have?

 I have sold things for different companies since I was 15, and by far the greatest sell is clothing.
 Pretty, fun clothing.
 Expensive, poor quality clothing.
 Clothing which falls apart as quickly as it goes out of fashion.
 Absurdly stylish 14 year old girls in groups of three and lightly botoxed ladies bustle through the store, often picking and paying without even trying it on.
 Girls like me too, though.
 Simple, budget women counting out squish-crumpled notes to see if we can pay the 500% mark-up on those too-cute shorts.
 We’re drawn in by the bright colours and perfect cuts, and our eyes glide over the thread already unraveling, water off enthusiastic ducks.
 Young ladies think it’s exotic when I say something was made in Thailand.
 It’s not.

 The fashion industry is the second largest pollutant in the world, behind oil.
-Women and children who are grossly underpaid work for hours in dangerous conditions, at the dress we realize doesn’t quite fit us right when we get home.
+Women and children who are grossly underpaid work for hours in dangerous conditions, at the dress we realize doesn’t quite fit us right when we get home, so we stuff it in the back of our cupboards.
 Researching her film The Story of Stuff, Annie Leonard discovered that of the materials flowing through the consumer economy, only 1% remain in use six months after sale.

-Considering the unprecedented droughts we’re experiencing in South Africa, it’s also worth it to note that it can still take more than 5,000 gallons of water to manufacture just a T-shirt and a pair of jeans – that’s about five years of one person’s drinking water.
+Considering the unprecedented droughts we’re experiencing in South Africa, it’s also worth it to note that it can still take more than 5,000 gallons of water to manufacture just a T-shirt and a pair of jeans – that’s about five years of one person’s drinking water, which is honestly absurd to think about.
 Further, the treatment and dying of textiles accounts for about 20% of the world’s industrial pollution.
 The 4th largest lake in the world, the Aral Sea, has dwindled to below 10% its original size in the last 40 years due to unsustainable cotton farming.

 Tamara Cherie, a highly talented Cape Town-based designer, answered a few questions on her approach to fashion: